State defense force: Uniforms

 The few states with both SDF air and naval units wear modified USAF and USN/USMC uniforms.
 Currently, only Ohio, Alaska and New York have uniformed naval militias.
 Only California, Vermont, and Puerto Rico have an air wing, though Indiana formerly had an Air Guard Reserve.
-In all cases, the state adjutant general has final say on uniforms worn by state defense forces, though federal service regulations generally shape the policies of each state.
+In all cases, the state adjutant general has the final say on uniforms worn by state defense forces, though federal service regulations generally shape the policies of each state.